LIS

 a.
 All payments to any management company or promoter are less than 10% in aggregate of the gross receipts of the business conducted under the license; and

 b.
-The licensee provides the Alcoholic Beverage Control Authority (authority) a copy of the contract between the licensee and the promoter that identifies the management company or promoter as an agent of the licensee for the purposes of exercising the privileges of the license and holds the licensee liable for any violations of the Alcoholic Beverage Control Act (§ 4.1-100 of the Code of Virginia) or authority regulation committed by the management company or promoter.
+The licensee provides the Virginia Alcoholic Beverage Control Authority (authority) a copy of the contract between the licensee and the management company or promoter that identifies the management company or promoter as an agent of the licensee for the purposes of exercising the privileges of the license and holds the licensee liable for any violations of the Alcoholic Beverage Control Act (§ 4.1-100 of the Code of Virginia) or authority regulation committed by the management company or promoter.

 Statutory Authority